MyEtherWallet/knowledge-base/source/_posts/en/transactions/checking-or-replacing-a-tx-after-sending.md

 * MEW does not receive any transaction fees.
 They are paid to the miners for including your transaction in a block.
 We are a free, open-source service.
 * The transaction pool varies from node to node.
 This means that a transaction may be pending in ETH (Infura.io)'s transaction pool, but not ETH (MyEtherWallet.com)'s transaction pool.
 For this reason, you should try all the ETH nodes we offer.
-* If possible, use the same computer / browser that you used to send the original transaction.
-We are working on further mitigating internal differences between our 10 nodes and their 10 transaction pools.
-For now, using the same computer / browser will increase the likelihood that you connect to the same transaction pool as before, if you are using the ETH (MyEtherWallet.com) node.